jrseti/dataviz/README.md

 # Data Visualization Class Examples

-I'm Jon Richardsn the Instructory for the 2020-2021 Data Visualization and Data Analytics Bootcamp, UC Berkeley Extension, Monday/Wednesday class.
+I'm Jon Richards, the Instructory for the 2020-2021 Data Visualization and Data Analytics Bootcamp, UC Berkeley Extension, Monday/Wednesday class.

-This repository is a place where I'll place various examples and code as I am working through them and explaining then.
-This will be a mish-mash.
+This repository is a place where I'll place various examples and code as I am working through them and explaining them.
+This will be a mish-mash, a bit of this and a bit of that.

 ## nfl